uit-no/hpc-doc/general/faq.rst

 How can I kill my job?
 ----------------------

-How can I delete my job from the queing system?
+How can I delete my job from the queueing system?

 To terminate one of your jobs use *qdel*, for instance: